A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators

-In the hand design, the distal and proximal interphalangeal (DIP/PIP) joints require a maximum tendon excursion of approximately 12 mm to reach a $90^\circ$ flexion.
-To accommodate the limited stroke length of the HASEL actuators, our design incorporates a 1:2 pulley routing system on top of the actuator packs.
-This mechanism halves the required displacement, meaning the 12 mm tendon excursion corresponds to only a 6 mm linear contraction of the actuator.
-For these joints, the 2-stack configuration provided sufficient contraction force across this 6~mm operating range (ranging from 25.3~N at the initial position to 2.0~N at a 6~mm contraction) while keeping the system lightweight.
+In the hand design, the distal and proximal interphalangeal (DIP/PIP) joints require a maximum tendon excursion of approximately $12$\,mm to reach $90^\circ$ flexion.
+To accommodate the limited stroke of the HASEL actuators, which deliver usable force only up to ${\sim}10$\,mm (Fig.~\ref{fig:actuator_overview}(f)), we integrated a 1:2 pulley routing system on top of the actuator stacks.
+This ratio is constraint-derived: while the joints require $12$--$17$\,mm excursions, the 1:2 amplification maps these requirements onto manageable $6$--$8.5$\,mm actuator strokes.
+While higher ratios would excessively attenuate tendon force, this pulley configuration preserves transmission compliance and adds little structural volume, unlike rigid linkages \cite{hasel_finger}.
+For these joints, the two-stack configuration provided sufficient contraction force across the $6$\,mm operating range ($25.3$\,N at the initial position decreasing to $2.0$\,N at $6$\,mm contraction) while keeping the system lightweight.

-Conversely, the metacarpophalangeal (MCP) joints require a larger tendon excursion of up to 17 mm—which translates to an 8.5 mm actuator contraction through the pulley system—and typically bear higher mechanical loads during power grasping.
-Consequently, the heavier 3-stack configuration was selected specifically for the MCP joints to ensure an adequate stroke margin and sufficient gripping capability.
+In contrast, the metacarpophalangeal (MCP) joints require a larger tendon excursion of up to $17$\,mm, which translates to an $8.5$\,mm actuator contraction through the pulley system, and typically bear higher mechanical loads during power grasping.
+The heavier three-stack configuration is therefore selected to maximize the available force over this longer stroke within the weight and space budget of the forearm.
+This setup provides a contraction force ranging from $26.1$\,N initially to $0.8$\,N at full $8.5$\,mm excursion.
+Note that the contraction force diminishes considerably toward the end of the stroke (Fig.~\ref{fig:actuator_overview}(f)), leaving a limited force reserve near full excursion; this is consistent with the reduced range of motion observed in Fig.~\ref{fig:characterization}.